On affine maps on non-compact convex sets and some characterizations of finite-dimensional solid ellipsoids

 \subsection{Backgrounds and our contributions}

 Convexity is a ubiquitous notion in mathematics, frequently appearing not only in geometry but also in other various research areas, including many applications to outside mathematics (see e.g., \cite{Mat_book,Stu_book} and references therein).
-Among them, a series of interesting studies on convexity have emerged from physics, in particular quantum physics.
+Among them, an interesting study of convexity has emerged in the foundations of quantum mechanics.
 These activities aim at interpreting quantum physics as an instance of more general physical theories (called e.g., \lq\lq general probabilistic theories''), the latter being axiomatized from operational viewpoints, using \lq\lq (physical) states'' and \lq\lq measurements'' as the basic notions.
 Here, probabilistic mixture of states are formalized as convex combination of states, therefore the notion of convexity is essential in those studies.
 A motivation of studying such general theories is to establish a unified theoretical framework to describe quantum (and classical) physics together with its possible variants or generalizations.
 Potential applications of such activities would include cryptography with long-standing security; if one wants to estimate the security of present cryptographic schemes against attacks using physical devices in the next 100 years, where the present quantum physics may be improved by some advanced theory, then such an observation of general physical theories may be of some help.
 Another motivation is to characterize quantum physics among such general theories, giving a re-axiomatization of quantum physics based on physical principles, which is expected to be more physically intuitive than von Neumann's original axiom based (mysteriously) on Hilbert spaces.
 For more introduction to this subject from physical viewpoints and several preceding works, see e.g., \cite{Ara_book,Gud_book,Hol_book,KN,Mac_book} and references therein.